 Chief Executive Officer

-Diagnosed with type 1 in 2001, Bec is passionate about making positive change in the type 1 community.
-She holds qualifications in Law and Arts (UWA), a Masters in Public Health (USyd), and a Diploma of Business (Governance).
+Diagnosed with type 1 in 2001, Bec is passionate about helping people with diabetes.
+Winner of the 2020 Business News 40 under 40 People's Choice and HBF Community/Non-Profit/Social Enterprise Awards, Bec holds qualifications in Law and Arts (UWA), a Masters in Public Health (USyd), and a Diploma of Business (Governance).
 Bec is an Adjunct Research Fellow at Curtin University, a Fellow of the Australian Institute of Community Directors and a Fellow of Leadership WA.
 She is the only Australian to have been selected as one of the 100 Fellows of the global Facebook Community Leadership Program.

 Bec believes that there are no limits on life with type 1 diabetes, and she has swum solo across the 19.7-kilometre Rottnest Channel three times, sailed across the Atlantic, and become a SCUBA dive guide to prove it.